ballerina-guides/integration-tutorials/guaranteed-message-delivery/README.md

     - Use the `is` check to decide the flow based on the response to the client call.
 If the request failed with an error, log the error and set an error message to the `smsBody` variable, else, set a confirmation message.

-    - Call the twilio endpoint with the `smsBody` and, sender's and patient's phone numbers.
+    - Call the Twilio endpoint with the SMS body and the sender's and patient's phone numbers.

 #### Complete source